catkin/catkin_tools/docs/verbs/catkin_build.rst

 Temporarily Changing Build Flags
 --------------------------------

-While the build configuratoin flags are set and stored in the build context, it's possible to temporarily override or augment them when using the ``build`` verb.
+While the build configuration flags are set and stored in the build context, it's possible to temporarily override or augment them when using the ``build`` verb.

 .. code-block:: bash